app/templates/pages/about.md

 • /docs/guide.md → Raw markdown content (without frontmatter)

-The raw markdown URLs serve the content with text/plain content type, making them useful for:
+The raw markdown serves with text/plain content type, making it useful for:

 • External markdown processors